 Our defined contribution plan permits employees to defer receipt of compensation as provided in Section 401(k) of the Internal Revenue Code.
-Under the plan, employees may elect to direct a percentage of their gross compensation to be contributed to the plan.
-We contribute various percentage amounts of the employee's gross compensation contributed to the plan.
-Matching contributions for the years ended December 31, 2023, 2022 and 2021 were \$13.2 million, \$12.3 million, and \$11.8 million, respectively.
+Under the plan, employees may elect to direct a percentage of their gross compensation to the plan.
+We also contribute various percentages of employees' gross compensation to the plan.
+Company contributions for the years ended December 31, 2024, 2023 and 2022 totaled \$14.7 million, \$13.2 million, and \$12.3 million, respectively.